The Purple Gang (American band)

-The Purple Gang was an American rock band from Los Angeles, California who were active from 1965-1967.
+The Purple Gang was an American rock band from Los Angeles, California who were active from 1965 to 1967.
 They recorded a handful of singles for the MGM label, of which "Bring Your Own Self Down," composed by Tandyn Almer, is the best-known.
 Their work has appeared on compilations such as Just for Kicks Volume 1, which was issued by Misty Lane Records in 2004.

 History

 The Purple Gang formed in North Hollywood in late 1965 with a membership composed primarily of students from North Hollywood High School.
 The band chose their name based on the infamous Chicago gang of the same name.
 According to former member Marty Tryon, "I am pretty sure the name The Purple Gang came from Rosemary Richland.
 She told us about the gangsters in Detroit that were called the Purple Gang during the 1930s.
 They got us purple shirts with puffy sleeves and away we went."
 Their original lineup consisted of Bob Corff (vocals), Alan Wisdom (guitar), Mark Landon (guitar), Marty Tryon (bass), Harry Garfield (keyboards), and Tom Atwater (drums) and their sound was influenced by bands such as the Beatles, the Byrds, and Love.
 The band's lead singer, Bob Corff, knew L.A. music promoter Tony Richland, who became the band's manager, and would later be associated with Harry Nilsson.
 Wisdom and Tryon had played in another local band, the Tegrams.
 They made their first live appearance playing in front of a gas station, an event which, according to popular legend, prompted drummer Atwater to coin the phrase "What a gas!"

 In performance each member of the band would wear one purple glove, an idea which guitarist Landon subsequently brought along when he left the Purple gang and joined the Music Machine, led by Sean Bonniwell, who scored a huge hit in 1966 with "Talk Talk, and whose members would each wear one black glove.
 Bass player Tryon claims to have originally come up with the idea: